archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog: version 2.5-2
-- Some terminal won't resize correctly (eg:Alacritty) so if your under X11,
+- Some terminal won't resize correctly (eg:Alacritty) so if you are under X11,
   - install wmctrl package to get the proper window size for mpm.
 - Added an option to remove video ids in the extra/mpmsw script preferences.
 - Added _IsMpmAlreadyRunning function to improve handling multiple unwanted mpm or mpv instances.